 - 2. Each ministry within the Government of Ontario is considered an individual GRE entity.
 The \$700,000 materiality threshold is applied to each ministry rather than the Government of Ontario as a whole (i.e. if the combined total for the accounts receivable balance for the Ministry of Education from GLGs (i.e. legislative grants) and Others is equal to or greater than \$700,000, then amounts for GLGs and Others would be entered under the Ministry of Education). - 3.
-For the Ministry of Education accounts receivable related to legislative grants (GLGs) is expected to be nil for most boards because grant entitlement up to March 31, 2019 is paid in March. - 4.
-Note: There may be special circumstances where boards will report accounts receivable related to GLGs.
-For example, the ministry's financial reviews for the

-- 2017-18 financial statements are completed near the end of March 2019 but the amount is paid to the board in April 2019. - 5.
-Accounts receivable "Ministry of Education Others" means any grants other than GLGs (i.e. legislative grants) and any other amounts that are not grant related that the board is entitled to receive up to March 31, 2019.
-EPO grants are classified as "Ministry of Education EPO and Other Grants".
-Details (i.e. the name of the programs or the description of the entitlement) for accounts receivable "Ministry of Education EPO and Other Grants" must be entered.
+For the Ministry of Education accounts receivable related to legislative grants is expected to be nil for most boards because grant entitlement up to March 31, 2021 is paid in March. - 4.
+Note: There may be special circumstances where boards will report accounts receivable related to Legislative Grants.
+For example, the ministry's financial reviews for the 2019-20 financial statements are completed near the end of March 2021 but the amount is paid to the board in April 2021. - 5.
+Accounts receivable "Ministry of Education Others" means any grants other than Legislative Grants and any other amounts that are not grant related that the board is entitled to receive up to March 31, 2021.
+PPF grants are classified as "Priorities and Partnerships Fund and Other Grants".
+Details (i.e. the name of the programs or the description of the entitlement) for accounts receivable "Ministry of Education PPF and Other Grants" must be entered. - 6.
+Line 1.2.1 is added for boards to report the account receivable related to the delayed grant payment (DGP), including any accruals.